Dexterity10/balatro-modding/readme.md

 ## Mouthwashing

-- adds a friends of jimbo-style texture based on the indie game mouthwashing
+- Adds a friends-of-jimbo-style texture based on the indie game mouthwashing

 ## Dex's Deal
 Adds 10 Jokers: